 - The primary NIH organization for research on Environmental Health is the National Institute of Environmental Health Sciences

 Our environment affects our health.
-Our average life span has almost doubled over the past century or so mainly because we have clean, safe drinking water.
-If parts of the environment, like air and water, or soil become polluted, it can lead to health problems.
-For example, asthma attacks can result from pollutants and other chemicals in the air and in the home.
+If parts of the environment, like the air, water, or soil become polluted, it can lead to health problems.
+For example, asthma pollutants and chemicals in the air or in the home can trigger asthma attacks.